ADVICE FOR FIRST-YEAR STUDENTS INTERESTED IN COMPUTER SCIENCE

 necessary.)

-Of these only CPSC 201 counts toward the
+Of the above, only CPSC 2010 counts toward the CS major requirements.

 Which "First" Programming Course Should I Take?